Michael Clay Thompson: Free Downloads

 For the full text of Michael Clay Thompson’s study of the Gettysburg Address, see Lincoln’s Ten Sentences.

-From the Classic Words database.
-A bar chart showing how 27 books of classic literature vary in the richness of their vocabulary, noting that the most frequently read in the classroom are the least challenging!
+From Michael’s Classic Words database, this bar chart shows how twenty-seven books of classic literature vary in the richness of their vocabulary, noting that, unfortunately, the most frequently read in the classroom are the least challenging.

-This download is a hand-out for Michael Clay Thompson vocabulary workshops.
-It shows how vocabulary can be taught by learning and using roots and stems.
-It is a sample chapter from his series for secondary students, Word Within the Word..
+This download is a handout for Michael Clay Thompson’s vocabulary workshops.
+It shows how vocabulary can be taught by learning and using Latin and Greek stems.
+It is a sample chapter from his series for secondary students, The Word Within the Word.

-This extract from Michael’s book Classics in the Classroom outlines the techniques and methods behind creating and marking a good research paper.
+This extract from Michael Clay Thompson’s book Classics in the Classroom outlines the techniques and methods behind writing a good research paper.

-Here Michael details the four main types of research paper, covering creation, evaluation and reporting of ideas and the creative thinking behind conveying these ideas.
+In this handout, Michael details the four main types of research papers and covers creation, evaluation and reporting of ideas, and the creative thinking behind conveying those ideas.

 Even though students will not be turning in note cards or bibliography cards, they still have to write down the information during the research process.